CodeKisi/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-My own version of odin-recipie from The Odin Project.
+My own version of odin-recipes from The Odin Project.